 Open programs

 A one-off, non-means tested payment available to individuals adversely affected by a major disaster in Australia or overseas.
-Provides funding of up to $1,000 for adults and $400 for children to assist with recovery from serious injury, loss of family members, or damage to principal place of residence.
+Provides up to $1,000 for adults and $400 for children who have experienced serious injury, loss of family members, or significant damage to their principal residence.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.